 Dr. Gazaway also has collaborated on research involving rural healthcare, integrating culturally congruent care principles into nursing practice, and simulation education efficacy.
 Also of interest to Dr. Gazaway is how to integrate professional organization involvement into undergraduate curriculum to impact future professional growth and career development.
 Her future research goals include understanding how dealing with a personal healthcare crisis impacts the care that nurses provide for their patients.

-Dr. Gilliam’s research focus is on influences of physical activity and nutrition on
+Dr. Stephen Gilliam’s research focus is on influences of physical activity and nutrition on metabolism

 Dr. Gilliam believes defining human systems in a broad sense reveals the chaotic nature of these systems and leads to an understanding that nursing must look at the whole picture.
 Consequently, he has used a variety of methods in his research interests, from simple survey methods when assessing nutrition knowledge in nurses to time series analysis and meta-analysis techniques when considering patterns of psychosocial issues in adolescent pregnancy.